taxisuper/frontend/readme.md

 * C: Changing the state
 * D: Subscribing to store change and re-rendering

+We'll also add a final step E where we introduce React and use it to render our simple counter app.

+* E: Using React to render the app

-We'll be doing this task in the file `index.js` in the project root.
+We'll be doing these tasks in the file `index.js` in the project root.

 ### A: Creating a store.

 We need a store.
 Redux advocates having all your application data in a single object structure, but we'll need some layer of abstraction instead of just using a plain old javascript object.

-`redux` gives us a convenient function - `createStore`.
+Redux gives us a convenient function - `createStore`.

 Use this to get yourself a shiny new store, ready to be filled with our application data.
 Try to call `createStore` without any parameters initially, and check the browser console.

 You'll see an error message.
 In the far left there's a reference to the file and line number that produced the error message.
-Click it to enter the `redux` source code to see what `createStore` was expecting.
+Click it to enter the Redux source code to see what `createStore` was expecting.

 --